-At Australian Clinical Labs our highly-trained pathologists diagnose deadly skin cancer every day, and every day we see firsthand the importance of catching it early.
+At Australian Clinical Labs our highly-trained pathologists diagnose deadly skin cancer every day, and every day we see first-hand the importance of catching it early.
 If you see anything suspicious on your or your loved ones’ skin, please go and see the doctor and have it checked.

 WHAT YOU NEED TO KNOW ABOUT MELANOMA

-Melanoma is the most serious type of skin cancer and grows very quickly if left untreated.
-It can spread to the deeper layers of your skin, enter the lymphatic system or bloodstream and then spread to other parts of the body i.e. lungs, liver, brain or bone4.
+Melanoma is the most deadly type of skin cancer and grows very quickly if left untreated.
+It can spread to the deeper layers of your skin, enter the lymphatic system or bloodstream and then spread to other parts of the body i.e. lungs, liver, brain or bone.
 Melanoma is a type of skin cancer that usually develops on parts of the body that have been overexposed to the sun.

 THE FRIGHTENING FACTS

 - Australia and New Zealand have the highest rate of Melanoma in the world1

 - Melanoma is more common in men than women.
 1 in 13 Australian men are diagnosed with Melanoma by age 851

 - More than 80% of Melanoma diagnoses occur in Australians over the age of 503

 - Melanoma is the most common cancer for Australians aged 20 to 392